Arkansas AG responds to Oklahoma’s opioid trial

 LITTLE ROCK, Ark.
-(KNWA) — An Oklahoma judge has ordered Johnson & Johnson to pay $572 million to help address the opioid crisis in Oklahoma, Associated Press reports.
+(KFTA) — An Oklahoma judge has ordered Johnson & Johnson to pay $572 million to help address the opioid crisis in Oklahoma, Associated Press reports.

 The judge found that Johnson & Johnson and its subsidiaries helped fuel Oklahoma’s opioid problem, according to Associated Press.